The Missing Cross to Purity

 but this belief makes the root holy,

-and if the root be holy, the branches that spring from the root will be holy also.
+and if the root is holy, the branches that spring from the root will be holy also.

-And all you that preach up a body of sin and iniquity,
+And all you who preach up a body of sin and iniquity,

-and that you must have a body of sin and death unto the grave,
+and that you must have a body of sin and death to the grave,

 and a purgatory when you are dead.